This guide lets you jump right into the action with minimal preparation.

 setup and manage your fortran projects easily.
 It is modelled after Rust's

-Cargo, and many modern Fortran projects, like FSML
+Cargo, and many modern Fortran projects, like FSML, are offered as FPM

 packages.
 The following will install FPM with conda: